-UBS is subject to complex and frequently changing laws and regulations governing the protection of client and personal data, such as the EU General Data Privacy Regulation.
-Ensuring that UBS complies with applicable laws and regulations when it collects, use and transfer personal information requires substantial resources and may affect the ways in which UBS conducts its business.
-In the event that it fails to comply with applicable laws, UBS may be exposed to regulatory fines and penalties and other sanctions.
-UBS may also incur such penalties if its vendors or other service providers or clients or counterparties fail to comply with these laws or to maintain appropriate controls over protected data.
-In addition, any loss or exposure of client or other data, may adversely damage UBS's reputation and adversely affect its business.
+UBS AG is subject to complex and frequently changing laws and regulations governing the protection of client and personal data, such as the EU General Data Protection Regulation.
+Ensuring that UBS AG complies with applicable laws and regulations when it collects, uses and transfers personal information requires substantial resources and may affect the ways in which UBS AG conducts its business.
+In the event that it fails to comply with applicable laws, UBS AG may be exposed to regulatory fines and penalties and other sanctions.
+UBS AG may also incur such penalties if its vendors or other service providers or clients or counterparties fail to comply with these laws or to maintain appropriate controls over protected data.
+In addition, any loss or exposure of client or other data, may adversely damage UBS AG's reputation and adversely affect its business.

 A major focus of US and other countries' governmental policies relating to financial institutions in recent years has been on fighting money laundering and terrorist financing.
-UBS is required to maintain effective policies, procedures and controls to detect, prevent and report money laundering and terrorist financing, and to verify the identity of its clients under the laws of many of the countries in which UBS operates.
+UBS AG Group is required to maintain effective policies, procedures and controls to detect, prevent and report money laundering and terrorist financing, and to verify the identity of its clients under the laws of many of the countries in which UBS AG Group operates.
 It is also subject to laws and regulations related to corrupt and illegal payments to government officials by others, such as the US Foreign Corrupt Practices Act and the UK Bribery Act.
-UBS has implemented policies, procedures and internal controls that are designed to comply with such laws and regulations.
-Notwithstanding this, US regulators have found deficiencies in the design and operation of anti-money laundering programs in UBS's US operations.
-UBS has undertaken a significant program to address these regulatory findings with the objective of fully meeting regulatory expectations for its programs.
-Failure to maintain and implement adequate programs to combat money laundering, terrorist financing or corruption, or any failure of UBS's programs in these areas, could have serious consequences both from legal enforcement action and from damage to UBS's reputation.
-Frequent changes in sanctions imposed and increasingly complex sanctions imposed on countries, entities and individuals increase UBS's cost of monitoring and complying with sanctions requirements and increase the risk that it will not timely identify previously permissible client activity that is subject to a sanction.
+UBS AG Group has implemented policies, procedures and internal controls that are designed to comply with such laws and regulations.
+Notwithstanding this, US regulators have found deficiencies in the design and operation of anti-money laundering programs in UBS AG Group's US operations.
+UBS AG Group has undertaken a significant program to address these regulatory findings with the objective of fully meeting regulatory expectations for its programs.
+Failure to maintain and implement adequate programs to combat money laundering, terrorist financing or corruption, or any failure of UBS AG Group's programs in these areas, could have serious consequences both from legal enforcement action and from damage to UBS AG's reputation.
+Frequent changes in sanctions imposed and increasingly complex sanctions imposed on countries, entities and individuals increase UBS AG Group's cost of monitoring and complying with sanctions requirements and increase the risk that it will not timely identify previously permissible client activity that is subject to a sanction.

-As a result of new and changed regulatory requirements and the changes UBS has made in its legal structure, the volume, frequency and complexity of UBS's regulatory and other reporting has significantly increased.
-Regulators have also significantly increased expectations for UBS's internal reporting and data aggregation, as well as management reporting.
-UBS has incurred and continues to incur significant costs to implement infrastructure to meet these requirements.
-Failure to timely and accurately meet external reporting requirements or to meet regulatory expectations for internal reporting, data aggregation and management reporting could result in enforcement action or other adverse consequences for UBS.
+As a result of new and changed regulatory requirements and the changes UBS AG has made in its legal structure, the volume, frequency and complexity of UBS AG's regulatory and other reporting has significantly increased.
+Regulators have also significantly increased expectations for UBS AG's internal reporting and data aggregation, as well as management reporting.
+UBS AG has incurred and continues to incur significant costs to implement infrastructure to meet these requirements.
+Failure to timely and accurately meet external reporting requirements or to meet regulatory expectations for internal reporting, data aggregation and management reporting could result in enforcement action or other adverse consequences for UBS AG.

-Certain types of operational control weaknesses and failures could also adversely affect UBS's ability to prepare and publish accurate and timely financial reports.
+Certain types of operational control weaknesses and failures could also adversely affect UBS AG's ability to prepare and publish accurate and timely financial reports.